HermesBoots/holbertonschool-csharp/0x01-csharp-ifelse_loops_methods/README.md

 ## I Sometimes Suffer from Insomnia.
 And When I Can't Fall Asleep, I Play What I Call the Alphabet Game
 Print the alphabet in lower case.

+## When I Was Having That Alphabet Soup, I Never Thought That It Would Pay Off
+Print all but a couple letters in the alphabet.